smartcomputer-ai/agent-os/docs/design/design.md

 In the Agent OS, there are the following sub-systems or components:
  - **Grit**: the data persistence layer, which borrows liberally from the design of Git, but operates more like a database and file system
  - **Wit**: the state transition function of an actor, which takes as its input its current state and new messages, and then produces a new state and output messages
- - **Runtime**: the orchestrator that makes sure the wit function of an actor executes properly and that messages are routed between actors.
+ - **Runtime**: the orchestrator that makes sure the Wit function of an actor executes properly and that messages are routed between actors.
 It also controls access to Grit

 One of the explicit design goals is that the execution and persistence models are simple enough that different programming languages can be trivially supported.
 It should take only 1000-2000 lines of code to implement an executor that can host actors written in a particular programming language.
 (The runtime is a bit more complicated, but the runtime does not have to be re-implemented for each programming language).
 Since we want to be able to run parts of an agent on different platforms—e.g., local machine, mobile, cloud, browser—this will come in handy.